Nick Boyd

 Florida Atlantic

 As a freshman in the COVID-ridden 2020–21 season, Boyd came off the bench, averaging 5.1 points and 2.0 rebounds in 14.6 minutes per game.
 Boyd opted to redshirt the following season before ascending to a starting role in the 2022–23 season.
 Boyd was named Conference USA Freshman of the Week on December 5, 2022 after recording his first career double-double in the Owls' 84–59 win against South Alabama and scoring 17 points while recording seven rebounds in a 101–74 win over Eastern Michigan.[4]
 On March 17, 2023, Boyd hit the game winning shot over Memphis in the Owls' first game in the 2023 NCAA tournament.[5][6]
-Boyd proceeded to start every game of the Owls' cinderella run to the Final Four, most notably being the defender on Lamont Butler when he hit the buzzer-beater that sealed the 72–71 win for San Diego State.[7]
+Boyd proceeded to start every game of the Owls' cinderella run to the Final Four, most notably being the defender on Lamont Butler when he hit the buzzer-beater that sealed the 72–71 win for San Diego State in the Final Four.[7]
 Overall, Boyd started 37 of the Owls' 38 games, averaging 8.9 points and 4.3 rebounds in 23.6 minutes per game.

 San Diego State